whistlechips/PlayControl/README.md

 <br>
 If changes are made and you prefer your customizations, use the Export button to save them to a JSON file so that the Import button can be used to restore them should anything happen.<br>

+### v1.5.5 Changes:
+- function drawSummaryText() now paints all summay text in Normal color unless mouse is hovering over, at which it changes to Highlight color.
+- function on_mouse_lbtn_up() now allows Left-clicking on the Summary Title and Album (lines 1 and 2) and if enabled, launches a FB2K Context Command via the foo_run component, which must be installed.
+See https://www.foobar2000.org/components/view/foo_run for more info and download link.
+The Property VALUE is a Named Service in this component (FB2K: Preferences > Tools > Run services).
+- Right-click now loads full Help menu.
+- 2026-05-25 12:38:02 - duplicate 'over' variable declarations removed (global).
+- 2026-05-20 10:15:46 - Revert blinking Play button changes.
+Unintended side effects. (requires more time for development & testing).
+- 2026-08-15: Added ppt.btn_bg_alpha for user selectable colors.ButtonBackground.

 ### v1.5.4 Changes:
 - function getAlternatingColor() sets an interval for blinking the Play button.
 Alternates between TextNormal and TextHighlight when Foobar2000 is playing.
 When paused blinking is stopped and only TextNormal is used.